ozczecho/vzduch-dotek/README.md

 ## Limitations

-There are many.
+There are many limitations.
 This code has been tested against one (yes just one) AirTouch 3 unit interfacing with a Daikin System reverse cycle ducted aircondition unit.
 It has not been tested with any other systems or combinations of.
 Please bear that in mind.
 Other limitations:

 * AirTouch 3 supports controlling upto two AC units. `Vzduch Dotek` currently only supports controlling one AC unit.
 * Setting Date / Time is currently not supported
 * Setting passwords not supported
+* Some temperature setting functionality not supported

 ## Todo